TheKrafter/thekrafter.github.io/kraftersrealm/claims.md

 - Use `/trustlist` while in your claim to see who you've trusted
 - Use `/claimexplosions` while in your claim to allow TNT and other explosions to break blocks
 - Use `/trapped` to get out of a claim you are stuck in
+- Use `/permissiontrust` to let a player trust others with the same kind of trust they have

 ### Advanced Permissions
 For finer control over what people can do in your claim, use any one of the following commands instead of `/trust`: